richardcom/tp/docs/UserGuide.md

 Therefore, there will be no personal information recorded in the review.

+The created time and edit time in a review refers to the time when the review is recorded and edited respectively.

 #### Search for review of book: `searchReview`

 Check the list of reviews of certain book.